A suggested list of what to include in your Welcome Pack for refugee families

 - Useful contacts e.g. GP, Jobcentre, Citizens Advice Bureau

 - Reset’s UK price guide – Arabic and Kurdish Kurmanji versions

 - NSPCC positive parenting guide – English and Arabic versions

 - Details on the role of interpreters

-- Guidance on Fire Safety in the Home (this is currently available in Arabic)
+- Guidance on Fire Safety in the Home – Arabic version

-- Your complaints policy, made available in the language the family speak and English
+- Your complaints policy, made available in English and the language the family speak

 - The Centre for Sustainable Energy have translated factsheets around reading a meter, preventing against damp in a home and other utilities information CSE Factsheets

 - Public Health Agency’s guide on 5 steps to wellbeing – available in various languages

 - The Home Office have provided a guide to keeping safe in your neighbourhood which you can download for use – English and Arabic versions